vote up 20 vote down star

 • watch

-Most of these tools made much more powerful using bash "programmable completion" - so you can tab-complete things like commandline options, or say the name of a package with "apt-get install".
-It will also limit what you tab-complete for relevant files - eg "unzip" will only complete supported archive files.
+Most of these tools are made much more powerful using Bash "programmable completion" - so you can tab-complete things like commandline options, or say the name of a package with "apt-get install".
+It will also limit what you tab-complete for relevant files - for example, "unzip" will only complete supported archive files.

 It really is the mutts - if you have never tried it you probably just need to fiddle your .bashrc: